 Certified RD services details are made available via a registry for applications to use.
 Applications are expected to check with this registry during RD service installation (if applications are managing these) and use.

-Certified RD services and devices details are made available at the following URL: https://authportal.uidai.gov.in/devices/rdservice\registry.xml
+Information about RD services in various status are made available at the following URL: https://authportal.uidai.gov.in/devices/rdservice_registry.xml/